Connects: Anchorage to Seward, AK

 - A 64.4 Granite Creek USFS Campground.

-- A 70.7 Hope Cutoff: Junction with Hope Highway, which leads 16.5 miles to the community of HOPE on Turnagain Arm; food, lodging (Alaska Dacha and Discovery Cabins), gas (call ahead to be certain, 907-242-0204), camping, hiking, river rafting and guided fishing with Angle 45 Adventures and Nova.
+- A 70.7 Hope Cutoff: Junction with Hope Highway, which leads 16.5 miles to the community of HOPE on Turnagain Arm; food, lodging (Discovery Cabins), gas (call ahead to be certain, 907-242-0204), camping at Porcupine USFS Campground, hiking, river rafting with Nova River Runners.

 - A 81 Tenderfoot Creek USFS Campground.